hcai-mms/hcai-mms.github.io/_publications/2025_06_UMAP_context.md

 # - schedl # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
-- Kevin Innerebner
+- hausberger
-- Dominik Kowald
+- Emilia Parada-Cabaleiro
 - schedl
--  Elisabeth Lex

 # abreviation of the journal/conference ... e.g. IEEE TVCG
 journal-short: UMAP